Vehicle Maintenance Car Accidents

 Some of our successes:

-$400,000 – Post Traumatic Stress Disorder caused from auto accident
+- $400,000 – Post Traumatic Stress Disorder caused by an auto accident

 Even though we are talking about the concept of defective vehicle maintenance, the actual claim that will be filed will be a negligence claim related to the defective work performed on the vehicle that resulted in serious personal injury or death stemming from a car accident.
 Pursuant to Massachusetts law, it is first necessary to establish that a defendant owed a duty of due care to the plaintiff.